sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/agent.md

 | allow-list |      |
 ------------------|------
 description       | Path to yaml or json file that contains the allow list of check or hook commands the agent can execute.
-Read [allow list configuration commands][49] and the [example allow list configuration file][48] for information about building a configuration file. type              | String default           | `""` environment variable | `SENSU_ALLOW_LIST`
+Read [allow list configuration commands][49] and the [example allow list configuration][48] for information about building a configuration file. type              | String default           | `""` environment variable | `SENSU_ALLOW_LIST`